 She has performed and recorded with the well-known vocal groups Cappella Nova, Scottish Voices, Dunedin Consort and Canty, a four person female group specialising in medieval plainsong.
 Recent recordings with Cappella Nova and Canty have included music by James MacMillan and other contemporary composers.

-With Scottish Voices she has toured the US, and with Dunedin Consort performed 'Messiah' at the Noirlac and Chaise Dieu Festivals in France.
+With Scottish Voices she has twice toured the US, and with Dunedin Consort performed 'Messiah' at the Noirlac and Chaise Dieu Festivals in France.
 In 2016, she toured Scotland with Cappella Nova in Lorimer production's 'Echoes and Traces', which was reprised at the 2017 Edinburgh Fringe.

 As half of a duo with Bill Taylor, she performs Scottish songs and airs for voice and harps.

 She has performed regularly over the years on Radio 3 and Radio Scotland arts programmes, both as a member of a consort and as a featured artist.
 Throughout the 1990's, each summer found Anne working as the female vocalist in a Scottish traditional show on Edinburgh's Royal Mile.

 Anne enjoys teaching and works with pupils at St George's School for Girls in Edinburgh, and directs and arranges for several community choirs.